Bess Truman: Later life

-Bess was dismayed in the 1972 presidential election, as she opposed the left-wing policies of 1972 presidential candidate George McGovern, and she felt that Thomas Eagleton had been unfairly treated when he was removed from the 1972 Democratic ticket.
+Bess was dismayed in the 1972 presidential election, as she opposed the left-wing policies of 1972 presidential candidate George McGovern, and she felt that Thomas Eagleton (who represented Missouri in the U.S. Senate) had been unfairly treated when he was removed from the 1972 Democratic ticket.
 She agreed to be the honorary chairman of Eagleton's Senate reelection campaign in 1974, and she held a similar position for Stuart Symington in 1976.
 She also supported Congressional candidate Ike Skelton due to the close relations of their families.
 While Harry's presidency had been heavily scrutinized after leaving office, Bess lived long enough to see a historical reassessment in the 1970s that portrayed him in a more positive light.
 Jimmy Carter sought her endorsement in the 1980 presidential election, though he did not receive it.

 Bess continued to live quietly in Independence for the last decade of her life, being visited by her daughter and grandchildren.
 She received many visitors in Independence, sometimes upwards of a hundred in one week, and she often demonstrated a keen memory for names and details about people she had met in the past.
 Arthritis necessitated that she use a wheelchair in her final years, and she continued in her less active hobbies, reading mystery novels and closely following the Kansas City Royals.
 She would also reread an old love letter from her husband every day.

 Bess died on October 18, 1982, from congestive heart failure at the age of 97, and a private funeral service was held on October 21.
 Afterwards, she was buried beside her husband in the courtyard of the Harry S. Truman Library in Independence, Missouri.
 She remains the longest-lived first lady in United States history at 97, followed by Rosalynn Carter at 96, Nancy Reagan and Lady Bird Johnson at 94, Betty Ford at 93, and Barbara Bush at 92.
 Truman is also the longest lived second lady in United States history.